 The trails and habitats at Schlitz Audubon are full of natural wonder, and our varied ecosystems make the Center a great place to visit.
 Our Volunteer Land Stewards deserve much of the credit for maintaining and restoring these habitats.
 Removing invasive species and planting native ones are just a couple of ways that they improve the Center throughout the seasons.

 Getting Ready to Work

 These volunteers meet in the Great Hall by 9:00am on Mondays, Wednesdays, Fridays, and Saturdays.
 There, they can catch up while they wait to hear about the day’s work.
-Drew Shuster and Kyle Goergen, Resource Ecologists at the Center, lead the Land Steward team.
-On any given day, Drew and Kyle will designate assignments, and then volunteers will split up into groups and head out to areas where conservation work is needed.
+Sarah Long, Land Manager at the Center, leads the Land Steward team.
+On any given day, Sarah will designate assignments, and then volunteers will split up into groups and head out to areas where conservation work is needed.